3504 N Jackie Ln

 County record — Ada County Assessor (the truth)

-- Parcel: R7334211092 (the real dwelling; a separate P-prefix record at the same address is a personal-property/manufactured record — ignore it) · Subdivision: RANDALL ACRES SUB NO 10 · Tax Code Area 01-4 (School Dist No. 2 — cheaper levy than Boise City)
+- Parcel note: the tracked parcel is the real dwelling; a separate P-prefix record at the same address is a personal-property/manufactured record — ignore it.
+Tax Code Area 01-4 = School Dist No. 2, a cheaper levy than Boise City.

 - Total levy: 0.006103518 (~0.61%)